dmuller189/C-Process-API-Tutorial/README.md

 variable sized data, and for creating structures that need to exits beyond the scope of the functions they are defined.

-In essesence, the stack is for local and more temporary variables/data, while the heap is for longer lasting and variable sized data that is passed around functions in the program lifetime.
+In essence, the stack is for local and more temporary variables/data, while the heap is for longer lasting and variable sized data that is passed around functions in the program lifetime.

-If the stack and heap memory adress pointers meet, then the program is effectively out of memory.
+If the stack and heap memory address pointers meet, then the program is effectively out of memory.

 ## A C Program with Stack and Heap Memory